3.2.Quran Main Message

 (Read more about "the main message of the Bible" in Chapter 2.2. of this Book)

-Therefor, in trying to get the Main Message of the Quran, I decided to do some "research" in searching for this to Muslims.
+Therefore, in trying to get the Main Message of the Quran, I decided to do some "research" by asking Muslims what they think.

 Muslim friends, please help me with some research in my study of the Quran.